nmagee/spotify/README.md

 - The bucket will be configured as a website.
 - The bucket will allow instructional staff to upload objects.

-For each song you will upload the 3-file bundle associated with it.
+For each song you will upload a 3-file bundle associated with it: The MP3 song file, a JSON metadata file, and a JPG album image.

-You will also upload an `index.html` file to serve as the user interface for your music player.
+You will also upload a customized `index.html` file to serve as the user interface for your music player.

-### Lambda Function
+#### Lambda Function

 > **AWS Lambda** is a "serverless" framework that enables users to publish code that is triggered by an event.
 It is an incredibly useful service since you do not need to worry about any other infrastructure to support it (servers, containers, etc.) and it can be triggered by a large number of events.

-You will create a Lambda function using a Python3 library named Chalice.
+You will manually create a Lambda function using a Python3 library named Chalice.
 Chalice will create a Lambda function associated with your bucket, and will run your code each time a new `.json` object is uploaded.

 Chalice configures the bucket-to-function connection, and can be easily deployed and re-deployed using simple commands.

-### Database Service
+#### Database Service

 All students will share a single RDS database service provided by the instructor.
 You do not need to create a database server yourself, but you will create a new database and all the necessary tables within it.

-You will be provided connection information and instructions below.
+You will be provided connection information and instructions in the Canvas assignment page.

-### EC2 Instance
+#### EC2 Instance

 The CF template will create an EC2 instance for you with the following features configured/installed: